We're currently transitioning to the new health regions structure. Interim arrangements are in place.

 Mapping and reorganising the HSE Centre

-As we move to a new structure with health regions, changes have been made to the HSE Centre to support the health regions.
+As we move to the new structure, changes have been made to the HSE Centre to support the health regions.

 Read more about staff transition arrangements

-The HSE Centre will operate as the HSE's governing body.
-The purpose of the HSE Centre will be to support health regions to deliver health and social care services for patients and service users.
+The purpose of the HSE Centre is to support health regions to deliver health and social care services for patients and service users.
 The centre will fulfil the functions of Planning, Enablement, Performance and Assurance (PEPA).

 The HSE Senior Leadership Team includes the 6 Regional Executive Officers (REOs) and national directors for the following areas: